pduranti/mercadolibre.github.com/_posts/guide/authentication/2012-04-10-authentication-and-authorization.markdown

 If the user does not grant permission, MercadoLibre OAuth API returns an error.

-	Once your application is issued an access token, it can use it in a request to MercadoLibre APIs to request data that belongs to the user or take an action on his behalf.
+	Once your application is issued an access token, it can use it in a request to MercadoLibre API to request data that belongs to the user or take an action on his behalf.

 ## Different Scenarios {#scenarios}
 The MELI API supports two different authentication flows: server-side and client-side.